docb/dbRackModules/README.md

   - p: randomizes the current active field, P: additionally activates/save
   - r: rotates the current active field one bit right, R: additionally activates/save
   - l: rotates the current active field one bit left,  L: additionally activates/save
-- if the mouse is over the module the field 0-9 can be focused by press key 0-9
+- if the mouse is over the module the field 1-9 can be focused by pressing key 1-9

 - new Expander **HexSeqExp**
   - The expander for HexSeq provides additional outputs: